zobaed11/starter-hugo-academic-test/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Sm Zobaed is a final-year Ph.D. student at University of Louisiana at Lafayette with 4.5+ years of experience at collaborating NSF and Louisiana Board of Regents funded projects.
+He has experience in data modeling, machine/deep learning, natural language processing, and data analytics to solve complex business problems.
+Currently, looking for a full-time opportunity as a Data Scientist/Software Engineer role and willing to relocate anywhere in the USA.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/zobaed_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.